The 100th Love with You: Plot

 The montage ends right around the holidays as Aoi is admiring the snow.
 Riku comes up behind her and surprises her with a necklace to celebrate their relationship.
 The happy couple embrace.
 Time fast forwards and Aoi is still on track to study abroad after summer.
 The day before the concert rolls around and Riku is visibly unsettled and concerned, while Aoi assumes he's upset about her leaving for London.
 At a concert, Aoi and Riku renew their commitment to each other and Aoi exclaims that they'll always be together.
 The day of the concert arrives and the band's performance is a smashing success.
 As the team banter, Riku quickly realizes that Aoi is gone.
 He frantically searches for her, until he sees the ambulance and her dead body.
 The screen cuts to black.

 Aoi is sitting in class again, this time paying attention.
 Riku bursts in mid-lecture and hugs Aoi.
 Later, Riku skips band practice and is seen frantically asking a professor for help.
 Later that night, while the two are writing the new song, Aoi doesn't recognizes some of the lyrics and realizes that Riku has time skipped.
-She's hurt that Riku time travelled without her.
+She's hurt that Riku time traveled without her.
 After consistently skipping practice, Riku gets into a fight with the rest of the band members and walks away.
 Aoi is suspicious and pokes around his room.
 She goes to the professor she saw him talk to earlier and learns that he's been asking questions about time.
 When she opens his notebook, she realizes that he's relived the day of her death many, many times.
 Traumatized, Aoi takes a quiet walk back.
 Riku sits down with his uncle and reveals that no matter what he's done, he could never save Aoi.
 But, out of everything he's tried, only one thing seemed to change their fates: when he traded his life for hers.
 Aoi overhears their conversation and realizes the reason she could remember the one time she died was because Riku had sacrificed his life for hers.
 Riku's uncle remarks that on that day, Riku had died when he shouldn't have, which is why is time turned back.
 Rather than changing fate, Riku had simply dragged Aoi into the mess with him.
 Upset, Riku asks how he was so sure.
 His uncle replies that it's because he did exact same thing.
 Aoi can't focus the next day and runs out to the sea.
 Riku finds her and gently reminds her that they should finish their song.